Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 • Listening: 4 parts (photos, question-response, conversations, talks)

-• Reading: 3 parts (incomplete sentences, text completion, passage comprehension)
+• Reading: 3 parts (sentence completion, text completion, text comprehension)

 Official Correspondence Between TOEIC® Score and CEFR Levels